Bright from the Start

 What do you mean by technical assistance, and how can I receive it?

-What is collected in the portfolio?
+What information is collected in the portfolio?

 • Standard 1 – Director and Teacher Qualifications and Georgia Professional Development System Verification